miekg/dnsfmt/README.md

 # Opiniated DNS zone file formatter

+Works, but WIP.

 This tools (re)formats zone files keeping comments and $-pragmas intact.
-It does remove in RR comments, i.e '; Serial' and friends.
+It does remove in-RR comments, i.e '; Serial' and friends, although for SOA records these get added back.

+**dnsfmt** is a filter.

+* ordering of the zone is left as-is
-It strips unnecessary origins from names.
-Every new 'set' of names will get a newline.
+* unnecessary origins from names are stripped
-If a name is repeated for a different type, the name is stripped.
+* repeated ownernames are suppressed

-TTLs are converted back to human form.
+* TTLs are _all_ converted to human readable form

-The order of names is kept.

-DNSSEC

-Formatting of keys

-Long records...
+* long records (DNSKEYs, RRSIGs) are wrapped and placed in braces

+No semantic checks are done, this is purely text manipulation with some basic zone file syntax understanding.